Santa Cruz Cathedral Basilica, Kochi

 The Santa Cruz Cathedral Basilica, also known as Kotta Palli or Kottepalli, is located in Fort Kochi, Kochi.
 It is one of the thirty-four basilicas in India and one of nine in Kerala.
 This heritage edifice of Kerala is renowned for its Indo-European and Gothic architectural style.
 It serves as the cathedral church of the Diocese of Cochin.

 Originally built by the Portuguese in 1505 after securing the permission of the King of Cochin, it was elevated to a cathedral by Pope Paul IV in 1558.
 Although many Catholic buildings were destroyed by Dutch conquerors who arrived in Cochin in the 17th century, this cathedral was spared.
 However, the British who later arrived demolished it in 1795, and a new structure was commissioned in 1887 by the then bishop of Cochin, João Gomes Ferreira.
 The new building was consecrated in 1905 and proclaimed a basilica by Pope John Paul II in 1984.

-The Santa Cruz Cathedral Basilica is one of the finest and most impressive churches in India, attracting tourists year-round.
-It is not only a place of devotion but also a center of historic significance, endowed with architectural and artistic grandeur.
+The Santa Cruz Cathedral Basilica attracts tourists year-round.
+It is not only a place of devotion but also a center of historic significance, endowed with architectural and artistic richness.

 History

 Portuguese missionaries and Santa Cruz Church : 1505 - 1558

 The Santa Cruz Cathedral Basilica's origin is closely linked to significant historical events following the arrival of the second Portuguese fleet led by Captain Pedro Álvares Cabral on 26 November 1500.
 The Portuguese fleet, comprising 13 ships and 18 priests, quickly won the goodwill of Unni Goda Varma Tirumulpadu, the then King of the Kingdom of Cochin (Cohim, Kochi), who permitted four priests to conduct apostolic work among the early Christian communities in and around Cochin.
 The Portuguese missionaries established the Portuguese Mission in 1500.
 This cordial reception by the King of Cochin incited the Zamorin of Calicut (Calecute, Kozhikode) to declare war on the Kingdom of Cochin.
 In 1505, Portuguese forces under Dom Afonso de Albuquerque successfully defended the Cochin monarch.
 Grateful for their support, the king granted them permission to build the Portuguese fort Immanuel (Fort Kochi) and establish trade relations with Quilon (Coulão, Kollam).
 This laid the foundation for the eastern Portuguese Empire.

-Further developments in 1505 saw Dom Francisco de Almeida, the first viceroy of Portuguese India (Estado da Índia)., secure permission from the king of Cochin for further Portuguese fortifications of Fort Manuel on Cochin and approval to build two churches — Santa Cruz Basilica (1505) and St. Francis Church (1506) — using stones and mortar.
+Further developments in 1505 saw Dom Francisco de Almeida, the first viceroy of Portuguese India (Estado da Índia), secure permission from the king of Cochin for further Portuguese fortifications of Fort Manuel on Cochin and approval to build two churches — Santa Cruz Basilica (1505) and St. Francis Church (1506) — using stones and mortar.
 This construction was unprecedented, as local prejudices typically reserved such materials for royal palaces or temples.
 The foundation of this church, was laid on 4 May 1505, aligning with the feast of the invention of the Holy Cross.
 Upon completion, the church was named Santa Cruz, meaning Holy Cross.
-This site was initially positioned on the eastern side of what is now the Children’s Park in Fort Kochi.
+This site was initially positioned on the eastern side of what is now the Children's Park in Fort Kochi.